a740g/raylib-64/README.md

 - This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
 - Some TYPEs and TYPE member variables had to be renamed to resolve clashes with QB64 keywords.
 E.g. Sound is RSound.
 Also QB64 does not support TYPE aliases.
 So, There is no Camera.
 It's just Camera2D or Camera3D.
 There is no Texture2D.
 It's just Texture.
 - Lots of functions using strings are not wrapped yet.
-Use these carefully by null-terminating string before passing them off to raylib functions.
+Use these carefully by null-terminating strings before passing them off to raylib functions.
 If possible, help me wrap these functions.
 See [include/raylib.bas](include/raylib.bas) for details.

 ## ASSETS